We think this TV show stands out for:

 What's the story?

 For the youngest fixer-upper, BOB THE BUILDER has all kinds of ideas, and he's known for his can-do attitude and for getting things done when something in town needs fixing.
 But he doesn't work alone.
 His business partner, Wendy (voiced by Kate Harbour/Joanne Froggatt), is invaluable, and he has an army of machines and trucks that are always enthusiastic to help him as well.
 In later episodes, Bob (Neil Morrissey/Daniel Bacon/Lee Ingleby) and Wendy are joined by a building apprentice named Leo, whose eagerness to learn compensates for the fact that he makes his fair share of mistakes.
-They also take on larger projects, like building movie sets or high-rises.
+They also take on larger projects, such as building movie sets or high-rises.

 Is it any good?

 The most effective aspect of this series is the characters' ability to identify a problem or task, make a plan that aims to solve or accomplish it, and delegate the right crew to get the job done.
 It's a great illustration of teamwork; the plan of action is dictated by the unique needs of the job, and that means that the workers (human and machine) rotate responsibilities.
 Yes, Bob and Wendy are the leaders, but everyone plays a vital role in the eventual solution.
 Of course, there's also the fact that machines and trucks with personalities are fun to watch, which is a big winner for preschoolers.